ansans07/Smart--file-Analyser/docs/NOTES.md

-# Interview Notes - Smart File Organizer
+#  Smart File Organizer

-## One-minute project explanation

 Smart File Organizer is a Core Java console application that scans a folder recursively and helps users manage files.
 It categorizes files by extension, searches files by name, shows storage statistics, detects duplicate files using SHA-256 hashing, exports a CSV report, and safely moves duplicate files to a recovery folder while keeping one original copy.

 ## Why I built it

-I wanted one practical Java project that demonstrates OOP, Collections, File Handling, Exception Handling, and clean class separation without using web frameworks.
+I wanted one practical Java project that demonstrates OOP, Collections, File Handling, Exception Handling, and clean class separation.
 The project solves a real problem: messy folders and duplicate files.

 ## Main classes